flatironinstitute/nemos/docs/quickstart.md

     similar) as a dictionary.

 For each regularizer, we have one or more allowable solvers, stored in the `allowed_solvers` attribute.
-This ensures that for each regularization scheme, we run an appropriate optimization algorithms.
+This ensures that for each regularization scheme, we run an appropriate optimization algorithm.

 ```python
 import nemos as nmo